GATSY: Graph Attention Network for Music Artist Similarity: INTRODUCTION

-The artist similarity task involves finding a match between artists based on their shared aspects.
+\IEEEPARstart{T}{he} artist similarity task involves finding a match between artists based on their shared aspects.
 However, there is no unambiguous way to define how two or more artists can be similar and the main characteristics that make them similar \cite{artistQUEST}.
-Similarity can be defined according to several points of view, such as cultural perspectives (e.g., provenance, historical context) or aspects more commonly related to the content of songs ( e.g., common musical progressions, song keys).
+Similarity can be defined according to several points of view, such as cultural perspectives (e.g., provenance, historical context) or aspects more commonly related to the content of songs (e.g., common musical progressions, song keys).
 The ground truth for artist similarity does not rely solely on these individual features but rather on a combination of them.
 Such an approach is often implemented by extracting and elaborating music tracks.
-However, the resulting features cannot represent a subjective opinion concerning an artist categorization.
+However, the resulting features cannot represent a subjective opinion concerning an artist's categorization.
 Furthermore, \textit{digitalizing} user tastes is always a critical task that inevitably affects a music recommendation system.

-Several methods recently attempted to address this problem despite the difficulty in expressing an objective meaning of this similarity.
-According to the most recent research, it is clear that artist representation is most effective when it has heterogeneous characteristics as long as they are relevant.
-Natural language processing (NLP) found a role of relevance in this scenario by embedding a vast amount of text data describing artists and their songs.
-For instance, in \cite{semanticSimilarity}, text features were used to define a knowledge base of artists.
-Also, recently, the Named Entity Recognition (NER) \cite{NER} was applied to Wikipedia sources to obtain vector representations \cite{SSARGNN}.
-Besides relying on text attributes, artists have been also represented through their content-based features as in \cite{multidim}, \cite{heterogeneous}.
-In particular, in \cite{multidim} it is also shown how heterogeneous features can outperform models with features-specific approaches.
+In recent years, the research community has developed various artist similarity methods using Graph Neural Networks (GNNs) \cite{GNNbook}, owing to their natural ability to extract patterns from graph-structured data.
+Modeling artist relationships through graphs allows not only for the derivation of similarity scores but also for addressing challenges associated with long-tail artist recommendations \cite{artistS2, LongTailMIR, heterogeneousGNNas}.
+However, generating the necessary artist data to train a GNN often requires information that is not readily available and may involve significant effort to collect, as highlighted in \cite{artistS}.
+Furthermore, beyond the methodologies designed for data extraction, there are limited open-source datasets available for research purposes.
+In this work, we build on the idea of using GNNs for artist similarity and introduce a recommendation system that addresses these challenges.
+Our approach defines similarity via content-based and cultural-based aspects \cite{artistS}.
+Experimental results show comparable accuracy to existing models while significantly reducing the number of parameters and offering a more efficient solution.
+The main contributions of this paper are as follows: \begin{itemize} \item We introduce \textbf{GATSY} (Graph ATtention network for music artist SimilaritY), a novel graph attention network-based model for artist similarity.